soulsspeedruns/amardiscord/README.md

 # Compile the code
 cargo install --locked --git https://github.com/soulsspeedruns/amardiscord

-# Build the SQLite database from the backup (no argument defaults to ./data)
+# Build the SQLite cache database and serve the content (path is optional, defaults to `./data`).
-amardiscord build /path/to/backup

-# Serve the content
-amardiscord serve

-# Alternatively, amardiscord serve will build the database if it doesn't exist
-# (no argument defaults to ./data)
 amardiscord serve /path/to/backup
 ```

 ### Docker image

-You can also deploy `amardiscord` as a Docker image.
-You will need to build your
+You can also deploy `amardiscord` as a Docker image, mounting your Discord backup at `/app/data` in read-write mode.
-`amardiscord.sqlite` database file via the CLI first.

-Then, build and start the container, mounting the database file at `/app/amardiscord.sqlite`.

 ```
 # Clone the repo